 Anchor Windlass, dodgers, two bilge pumps, fenders and mooring ropes.

-Previously sold by Classic Yacht Brokerage some twenty-two years ago.
+Previously sold by Classic Yacht Brokerage in 1996 and 2019.

 Contact us for more information or to arrange an appointment to view.

 GUIDE: £12,000 Sold – May 2022

 VIEWING: Through the brokers – CLASSIC YACHT BROKERAGE